Demonstrate fit and shape in product photos without models or visible mannequins

 If you really want to be efficient and get it done at scale, fast, you can use Pixelz.
 Ghost mannequin retouching is built in to our photo editing service: all it takes to enable is clicking a button.

 Just follow these steps to set up ghost mannequin retouching and submit an order.

 Create a Ghost Mannequin specification

 First, create a specification that has Ghost Mannequin enabled.
-If it’s your first time creating a spec, use the “Onboarding” option.
+If it’s your first time creating a spec, use the “Guided Specification Setup” option.

 The Guided Specification Setup will ask you a series of questions about how you shoot your photos, and show you some examples of retouching options.